Frequently Asked Questions

 Nova Properties’ residential projects are in various stages of development, and will continue depending on market demand and the securing of appropriate funding.

 When properties are sold, the titles are transferred to the new owners.
 After a property sale, Nova Properties has no further relationship with the property and its responsibility for the property ceases.
-In most instances, funds realised from property sales are re-invested into Nova Properties to enable the best possible long-term returns.
+In most instances, funds realised from property sales are re-invested into Nova Properties to enable the best possible long-term capital growth to the benefit of all its stakeholders.

-Rental income is currently re-deployed into Nova Properties in order to maintain, sustain and add value to the Group, in pursuance of its long-term goals.
+Rental income is currently re-deployed into Nova Properties in order to maintain, sustain and add value to Nova Property Group, in pursuance of its long-term goals.

-Following the approval and sanctioning of Schemes of Arrangement during January 2012, all the property-owning companies historically (prior to 2011) promoted by sharemax Investments (Pty) Ltd, were transferred to and became part of Nova Properties.
+Following the approval and sanctioning of Schemes of Arrangement during January 2012, all the property-owning companies historically (prior to 2011) promoted by sharemax Investments (Pty) Ltd, were transferred to and became owned by Nova Properties.

 Nova Properties was specifically created, in terms of the Schemes, for the above purpose.

-In terms of the Schemes, all investors in the historical property-owning companies became debenture holders in the newly created Nova Property Group Investments Proprietary Limited, unless debenture holders chose to exchange their debentures for shares in Nova PropGrow Group Holdings Limited.
+In terms of the Schemes, all investors in the historical property-owning companies became debenture holders in the newly created Nova Property Group Investments Proprietary Limited, a wholy owned subsidiary of Nova PropGrow, unless debenture holders chose to exchange their debentures for shares in Nova PropGrow Group Holdings Limited.

 The appointed executor should contact Frontier to facilitate changes to beneficiary details.